By clicking submit, I consent to my personal data being collected, stored, and processed by Think Pacific in accordance with our Privacy Policy.

 Bali - Mental Health & Wellbeing ๐ด๐ฎ๐ฉ

-This is a transformational journey of self-discovery, expanding your understanding of psychology, culture, and mental health far beyond the classroom.
+Expand your understanding of mental wellbeing far beyond the classroom.

 Bali may be known as the Island of the Gods, but its deeper magic lies in Tri Hita Karana; the Balinese philosophy of harmony between people, nature, and spirit.

 You wonโt just study wellbeing, youโll live it.
-Youโll also gain rare access to local organisations, mental health advocates, and youth-led NGOs working to support positive change and tackle community challenges.
+Youโll also gain rare access to local organisations and local knowledge.

-Join a small team for three unforgettable weeks, youโll travel from lush rice terraces and jungle camps to village homestays and vibrant coral reefs.
-Along the way, youโll take part in sacred rituals, creative workshops, and daily life with Balinese communities who embody resilience, balance, and connection.
+Join a small team for three unforgettable weeks, youโll travel from lush rice terraces and jungle camps to village homestays and the coast.ย Along the way, youโll learn from Balinese communities who embody resilience, balance, and connection.

-- Bali Mental Health & Wellbeing: A unique exploration of culture, mindfulness, and mental health in harmony.
+- Bali Mental Health & Wellbeing: An exploration of culture, mindfulness, and mental health in harmony.

 - Timeframe: 21 days

-- Accommodation Style: Eco-lodges + Jungle Camp + Hotel + Community Homestay
+- Accommodation Style: Jungle Camp + Hotel + Community Village

 - Experience: Mindfulness, meditation, psychology, culture, art-therapy, sound healing, adventure, wellness